Grammar School

 You’ve studied every major world civilization up through the early modern period (including what we know of each civilization’s art and music), and U.S. History through the closing of the frontier.

-You will have read and discussed Peter Pan, Charlotte’s Web, Farmer Boy, Alice in Wonderland, King Arthur, Treasure Island, Secret Garden, Sherlock Holmes, and Little Women, just to name a few.
+You will have read and discussed the tales of Beatrix Potter, Charlotte’s Web, Farmer Boy, Alice in Wonderland, King Arthur, Treasure Island, Secret Garden, Sherlock Holmes, and Anne of Green Gables, just to name a few.

 Maybe you’ve won a Declamation Contest or a Spelling Bee; or perhaps you’ve performed with the Musical Theatre; or perhaps you’re eager to join the Cross Country or Track teams after participating in Running Club; or maybe you’ve made friends outside of your immediate grade through Chess Club.